 - 4.4.1 Compact forms of development bring people together to support local public transport, facilities and local services.
 They make destinations easily accessible by walking or cycling and help to reduce dependency upon the private car.
-They have a higher degree of "propinquity" the propinquity effect is the tendency for people to form friendships with those whom they encounter often.
-Historically, settlements were naturally compact and had tightly knit communities due to having evolved to be walkable and include mixeduses. - 4.4.2 Consider how to ensure proposals are compact this starts from the efficient use of all space.
-This is a strategic national policy (see NPPF: National Planning Policy Framework (2021) paragraph 124). - 4.4.3 In practice, housing mix directly influences the built form and the efficiency of land use.
-The mix of open market housing also informs the site capacity, physical character and the demographics of the new place.
-Over the long-term this also influences the rate at which greenfield land is developed.
-Therefore, on applications for major development, the proportion of open market dwellings of different sizes must reflect objectively assessed local need (as per Local Plan Policy) as opposed to commercial preferences alone.
-The Affordable Housing Mix should be agreed with the Housing Enabling Team. - 4.4.4 For Outline Applications, an indicative affordable and market housing mix should be agreed and used to objectively estimate site capacity, even if the precise mix shall be a reserved matter.
+They have a higher degree of "neighbourliness". - 4.4.2 Consider how to ensure proposals are compact this starts from the efficient use of all space.
+This is a strategic national policy (see NPPF: National Planning Policy Framework (2023) paragraph 124). - 4.4.3 Where possible, use attached forms like modern town housing as opposed to wide detached houses.
+Although ensure the type of housing is informed by the character of the location

-- 4.4.5 Where possible, use attached built forms (shared party walls) as opposed to detached forms. - 4.4.6 Where appropriate, use continuous and closely spaced building frontages to primary routes to create a street hierarchy. - 4.4.7 Where appropriate, consider utilising 2.5 and 3 storey homes for larger households, rather than 1 or 2 stories with larger floor plans. - 4.4.8 Always use highways designs which are in scale with the needs and character of the development.
-Swept path analysis should be submitted to demonstrate efficient use of land for highways, e.g. turning head designs should be only as large as necessary to accommodate the relevant service vehicle.
+- 4.4.4 Where appropriate, use continuous and closely spaced building frontages to primary routes to create a street hierarchy. - 4.4.5 Where appropriate, consider utilising 2.5 and 3 storey homes for larger households, rather than 1 or 2 stories with larger floor plans. - 4.4.6 Innovative design solutions may be necessary to achieve higher density in some locations.
+For example, the use of attic space for accommodation, providing accommodation or gardens over parking spaces and apartment roof terraces and balconies as private amenity space.
+Where ground conditions allow it, split level buildings and basements may be explored.